diogro/expressionVariance-manuscript/main.md

 It is clear, however, that differences in variance are informative beyond the differences in mean expression.
 Even after we account for differences in mean expression, differences in gene expression variance carry information about tissue origin and function.

-While these observed differences are notable, we also find a broadly similar pattern of gene expression variance across studies, with high correlations between gene expression variance across most studies (75% of correlations are between 0.45 and 0.9), consistent with measurements of expression variance in single cells and in populations of cells for various tissues [@Li2010-qs; @Dong2011-sa; @Alemu2014-jo].
+While these observed differences are notable, we also find a broadly similar pattern of gene expression variance across studies, with high correlations between gene expression variance across most studies, consistent with measurements of expression variance in single cells and in populations of cells for various tissues [@Li2010-qs; @Dong2011-sa; @Alemu2014-jo].
 Leveraging this similarity between gene expression variance, we used a multivariate strategy to create a single rank of expression variance, which allowed us to order almost 13k genes according to their expression variance.
 This rank is associated with within-gene sequence variation, with more polymorphic genes being more variable.
 Furthermore, genes with high connectivity, those with higher levels of gene expression correlations with other genes, are less variable.